Find Trade Colleges

 The total student population at Divers Institute of Technology is 229, which includes 229 full-time undergraduates.
 Divers Institute of Technology has a freshman retention rate of 95%, which is a good sign that once students arrive at the school, they want to stay.

 Approximately 48% of the students who attend this school take out loans.
-The average amount of student loans is $16,296 a year.
-The school reports a student loan default rate of 3.3% which is much lower than the average rate of 10.8%!
+The typical student loan amount is $16,296 a year.
+The student loan default rate of 3.3% means most graduates are not struggling to pay off their loans.

 Students who graduate from Divers Institute of Technology with a bachelor’s degree make an average of $48,377 during the early years of their career after graduation.